Innovative ideas for market research from Market Strategies International

 Pam is a research director at Market Strategies International.
 With 17 years of research and analytics experience, Pam has led projects for Fortune 100 clients in many industries, including energy, telecommunications, automotive, non-profits, consumer packaged goods, financial services, healthcare and industrial products.
 Throughout her career, she has helped clients address a full range of strategic marketing issues including customer loyalty and retention, market analysis and forecasting, branding/corporate reputation, segmentation, new product/service research and competitive analysis.
 Within the energy industry, Pam has developed and managed research programs for Southern California Edison, Oncor, Pepco Holdings, DTE Energy, Orlando Utility Commission, Tampa Electric/Peoples Gas, Con Edison, Energy Market Innovations and Arkansas Electric Consumer Cooperative.
 Prior to joining Market Strategies, she held research leadership roles at DTE Energy and ForeSee, and created the research department at PCGCampbell, the largest privately-owned marketing communications firm in Michigan.
 Pam earned an MBA in Marketing from The Eli Broad Graduate School of Management at Michigan State University and a BA in Linguistics and French from The University of Michigan.

-Paul Hartley is SVP, managing director of the Technology & Telecommunications divisions at Market Strategies.
+Paul Hartley is SVP, managing director of the Consumer & Retail Research, Technology and Telecommunications Research divisions at Market Strategies.
 He has more than 20 years of experience in the global tech and telecom sectors, with the last decade focused on the US market, where he has led large research projects with clients such as AT&T, T-Mobile, Google, Intel, Sprint, Comcast, Charter, Time Warner Cable, CenturyLink, Cisco, Oracle and IBM.
 Over the course of his career, Paul has built up deep subject matter expertise in a number of areas, including wireless and wireline telecom, cloud computing, database, mobile development and virtual reality.
 He is particularly dedicated to ensuring that his team delivers the very highest levels of service to its clients, complete with actionable research insights that allow them to truly ‘move the needle’ when it comes to growing and improving their businesses.
-Paul lives in Atlanta and teases that his hobby is collecting children--he currently devotes all of his free time to four of them (16, 4, 3, 2).
+Paul lives in Atlanta and teases that his hobby is collecting children--he currently devotes all of his free time to five of them (17, 5, 4, 3, 2).

 Randy Hanson is a vice president of the Marketing Sciences Group at Market Strategies International.
 He has more than 25 years of research experience executing a wide array of research, consulting and statistical responsibilities.